 If H1 tags are the title of the book, then H2 tags are the chapter titles.
 Subheadings help to break up your content into readable chunks for your visitors, as well as containing all relevant information about an aspect of your overall topic into one area.
 These are also good places to use your secondary keywords that are still relevant, but perhaps less searched than your primary keyword.

-Heading tags aren’t the only content development trick your page needs in order to rank highly, however.
+Heading tags aren’t the only SEO content writing trick your page needs in order to rank highly, however.
 Proper on-page SEO shows Google what your page is about, so it can show your site to users when they search for your keywords.
 It’s important that all indicators on your page point to your primary keyword to rank highly.
 Read more about on-page SEO to make sure all your content is well-optimized for search engines.

-#3 Name and tag your images
+#3 Always Name and Tag Images

 It’s not uncommon to see images named “pageimage1.jpg” or “topimage2.gif”.
 Sure, if you are designing the page or site it might make things easier for you, but neither search engines nor people will understand what the image is about if they find the image on it’s own through an image search.

 Google, Bing, and other search engines will index images making them available based on keyword search.
 If you have a great image for “Mom’s Tomato Soup” featured on the recipe page for “Mom’s Tomato Soup”, wouldn’t you want it to come up when someone searches for tomato soup recipes?
-By simply changing the name of the image from topimage2.gif to tomato-soup-recipe.gif, and adding an alt-text tag for “Mom’s Tomato Soup recipe” you’re helping to improve your overall SEO efforts.
+By simply changing the name of the image from topimage2.gif to tomato-soup-recipe.gif, and adding an alt-text tag for “Mom’s Tomato Soup recipe” you’re helping to improve your overall SEO content writing.

 Another important caveat about images is their size.
 Large images slow down your page and the search engines are not big fans of slow loading pages and sites.
 This disrupts the experience for the user and can cause them to leave within seconds.
 Google announced back in 2010 that site speed is a major ranking factor.
 Run a site speed test and if you don’t fare as well as you hoped, your first step should be to compress your images.
 Run the test again and you should see better results.